evocn/evocn.github.io/content/thoughts/reviews.md

 A philosophy with no parallel.
 Unique, but utterly factual.
 Makes all other works into opinion by contrast.

 While Krishnamurti does not exactly construct values himself, I would consider his spirit to be as close to Nietzsche's Ubermensch as imaginable.
 In fact, he very nearly deconstructs that idea too.
+Of course, that deconstruction is a prerequisite for the ubermensch, but I didn't expect a being this pure and simple to be the thing to reevaluate all values.

 Read it, and disintegrate!